yujin-xin/yujin-xin/README.md

 ## Hello!
-I'm Yujin, an aspiring Security Analyst
+I'm Yujin, an aspiring Security Analyst 👋

+I'm an aspiring **Security Analyst** passionate about cybersecurity.
+I’m currently learning and building projects to deepen my skills in network security, threat hunting, and incident response.

 <!--
 **yujin-xin/yujin-xin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.